meetgoat/emily-carr-email-templates/README.md

 - Asset Compilation + Minification

 # General Tips
-For general use, the content editor should work for content.
+For general use, the content editor should work for everything.
 However with all WYSIWYG (what-you-see-is-what-you-get) editors, inconsistencies arise when using features like backspaces and style tags (mostly due to the fact that users enter content differently).

-To achieve the most consistent styling, we recommend to use the HTML view (by clicking the `<>` button) when using the editor.
+To achieve the most consistent styling, we recommend to use the HTML view (by clicking the `<>` button) when using the Mailchimp editor.
 It may seem more difficult at first, but it allows for more precise control and functionality across browsers.

 All sample code and instructions in this README will assume usage of the HTML view as well.

 # Editing
 Hovering over elements in __Edit Design__ mode will allow you to see how sections and components are defined.
-Most of the editable elements are hideable by default (represented by the eye icon).
-Note that you won't be actually be able to hide these areas until you create a campaign that uses this template.
+Most of the editable elements are hideable by default (represented by an eye icon).
+Note that you won't be actually be able to hide these areas until you create a campaign that uses the template.

-Most longform content can be edited in one section, so formats are reproducible by copying and pasting the predefined content.
+Most longform content can be edited in one section, but some sections are separated for ease of use.
+Most formats are also reproducible by copying and pasting the predefined content.

-However, a few sections with specific design and/or vertical image alignment require more complex HTML, and might require a bit more instruction to adjust.
-We'll go over those components here.
+However, a few sections require more complex HTML, and might require a bit more instruction to adjust.
+Below are instructions for all the predefined sections.

 # Template Structure